-The requirements of international accounting standards are dynamic; as practices and thinking evolve under IFRS, more convergence and standardization are required.
-Finance professionals need to ensure they stay up-to-date and prepare their financial statements as per the quality and disclosure standards.
+The requirements of international financial reporting standards (IFRS) are dynamic; as practices and thinking evolve, more convergence and accounting standardization are required; the knowledge of IFRS standards is a must for a company conducting any international commercial activity.
+Finance and accounting professionals need to ensure they stay up-to-date and prepare their accounting and financial statements as per the quality and following international financial standards.
 This course gives you a broad and thorough review of the concepts and practical implementation of current IFRS standards and practices for the preparation of financial statements.

-This course covers a wide range of topics that are required for a modern financial reporting and accounting professional, including an overview of the profit and loss statement, understanding of accounting adjustments, recognition of revenue and evaluation of receivables, and a better understanding of long-term liabilities and off-balance sheet financing.
+This course on financial accounting and reporting covers a wide range of topics that are required for a modern professional in this field, including an overview of the profit and loss statement, understanding of accounting financial statements, recognition of revenue and evaluation of receivables, and a better understanding of long-term liabilities and the analysis of balance sheet accounts.
 The course is fast-paced, and participants will face questions and application exercises throughout to ensure that the concepts are well understood and embedded.
-A wide variety of business types will be included in these application exercises, covering a range of accounting issues.
+A wide variety of business types will be included in these application exercises, covering an IFRS standards list.
 Participants will work mostly in groups to encourage experience and knowledge sharing.

-- Get a thorough grounding in the principles and purposes of financial reporting under IFRS
+- Get a thorough grounding in the principles and purposes of accounting and financial reporting under IFRS

 - Understand the recognition and valuation of revenue, expenses, assets, liabilities, and equity

 - Explore how to treat provisions and contingent liabilities

 - Special in-depth treatment of revenue and receivables; inventory; property, plant & equipment; and liabilities and off-balance-sheet financing